Screen Recorder + Video Converter UltimateShop Now

 For Mac users, after the installation of macOS Mojave or later, you might not be able to record audio in Microsoft Office or other third-party audio and video apps.
 Fix this problem by following solutions.

 First, click the Apple icon > System Preferences > Security & Privacy > Privacy.

 Second, in the Privacy window, select Microphone.

 In the checkbox next to Microsoft Office, tick Allow Microsoft PowerPoint to access your microphone.

 Now, open your PowerPoint and try recording again.

 With the methods above, your PowerPoint should record your voice again.
-But if you cannot find out why your PowerPoint not recording anyhow, record the audio in an audio recorder will be the most effective way.
+But if you cannot find out why your PowerPoint not recording anyhow, record the audio with a third-party tool will be the most effective way.